TexasDigitalLibrary/Vireo/README.md

 $ mvn clean package -DskipTests -Dproduction -Dassets.uri=file://opt/vireo/ -Dconfig.uri=file://opt/vireo/config/
 ```

-If all compile-time tests pass, you should have both a `vireo-4.0.0-SNAPSHOT.war` and a `vireo-4.0.0-SNAPSHOT-install.zip` in the `target/` directory.
+If build succeeds, you should have both a `vireo-4.0.0-SNAPSHOT.war` and a `vireo-4.0.0-SNAPSHOT-install.zip` in the `target/` directory.
 When building for production required static assets are copied into the packaged war file and the index.html template is optimized for production.
 For development a symlink is used to allow the application to access required static assets.

 #### Apache Reverse Proxy Config